wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 Traditionally, <strong>SQL Server 2019</strong> software run within a single Azure VM (IaaS) instance.
 This is still the approach for large (64TB) SQL databases.

+### Create Instance

+<a target="_blank" href="https://www.youtube.com/watch?v=XbV0Di5ggvY&t=1h16m39s">VIDEO</a>:

+1. Among services, search for "SQL".
+Select "Azure SQL".
+1. Click "Create Azure SQL resource".
+1. Among "SQL databases", select "Single database".
+1. Select Subscription.
+1. Resource group: "Create new" and enter "sql-rg".
+1. For Database name,
+1. For Server, click "Create new" for the sub-form.
+1. For Server name, include a project and date.
+1. For Server admin login, generate one and save it in a password manager.
+1. For Location, see my notes (to avoid cross-region networking charges).
+1. Click OK to dismiss the sub-form.

+1. For "Want to use SQL elastic pool?", select "No".
+1. For Compute + storage, select "Configure database" if you don't the default "Gen5, 2 vCores, 32 GB".
+1. Make the selections according to my notes about Service Tiers.
+Click "Apply".
+1. Click "Networking" tab.
+Select Connectivity method "No Access".
+It's safer to make it a Public endpoint later.

+1. Click "Additional settings" tab.
+1. For "Use existing data", click "Sample" during this demo for "AdventureWorksLT".
+1. For "Collation", select "SQL_Latin1_General_CP1_CI_AS".

+1. CLick "Tags" tab.
+1. Click "Review + create" tab to start Deployment.
+<br /><br />

+### Connect to server

 <strong>SQL agent jobs</strong> back up directly to a URL linked to Azure blob storage.
 Azure provides the option to use <a href="#Redundancy">redundancy options</a> to ensure that backup files are stored safely across the geographic landscape: